rhomobile/rhomobile-docs/docs/en/edge/guide/rhom_js.md

 ## Deleting

-### Deleting one object
+### Delete one object

-To delete one model object use the `destroy` method on the object to be deleted.
+To delete one model object, use the `destroy` method on the object to be deleted:

 JavaScript syntax:
     :::javascript